-Creating a lean business plan is a growing process.
-It starts with many assumptions but by going into detail for every block, the business plan will get progressively more mature so that it will eventually be ready to be tested in a first attempt to enter the market.
+Creating a lean business plan is a growing process from the initial assumptions about the product or service and it develops by systematically exploring the detail of every block.
+During the project lifeline, the business plan will get progressively more mature so that it will eventually be ready to be tested in a first attempt to enter the market.
+In SENSE-GARDEN this maturation has evolved into the present edition of the business plan.
+Here strategies defined between the project partners are detailed.
+In D5.3 Final Exploitation Plan, a possible materialization of these strategies is presented.

 The Business Model Canvas has been validated in multiple projects under the AAL Programme.
-For this reason, and for the flexibility and readability it offers from initial to more advances stages of a project, it has been chosen as the main tool for the Business Planning in SENSE-GARDEN.
+For this reason, and for the flexibility and readability it offers from initial to more advanced stages of a project, it has been chosen as the main tool for the Business Planning in SENSE-GARDEN.

-This intermediate business plan presents the results of the many interactions between Consortium partners to define the approach to the market and the strategy to follow by the interested partners once the project ends.
+This final business plan presents the results of the many interactions between Consortium partners to define the approach to the market and the strategy to follow.
+One partner in each of the Consortium countries has demonstrated interest in taking action in the commercialization after project end.
 The discussions took in consideration the needs in every country represented in SENSE-GARDEN.
 The geographic distribution of the Consortium guarantees a coverage of the north, the south, east and central Europe.
-This Business Model Canvas, as presented in this deliverable, will be further developed to help produce the final business model to be delivered in month 36 of the project.

-The first insights extracted from the analysis done, show that approaches using media are getting more and more visible in the AAL market with a growing number of companies.
+The analysis done from the start of the project shows that approaches using digital media are getting more and more visible in the AAL market with a growing number of companies.
 However, potential competitors are not focusing on the key aspects of SENSE-GARDEN, as the personalization of the experience, for example.
 This has direct implications in the creation of personalized and continuously adjustable care plans in chronic conditions as dementia.
-This deliverable must be considered in the light of an exploitation plan, which had an initial version developed and is presented in deliverable D5.3.